structuralvariantsSTN/structuralvariantsstn.github.io/_pages/porto_travel.md

 3. [Villa C Boutique Hotel](https://www.guestreservations.com/villa-c-hotel-and-spa/booking)
 While booking online use the code "TIBE2026" in the field PROMOS and this is how it will look.
 Chose the price TiBE 2026.

-<b>Transport from Vila do Conde to the conference Venue in the conference days</b>

-A free shuttle will be available from the town centre (5 to 20 minutes walking distance from the hotels mentioned above) to transport everyone staying in Vila do Conde.